gembcior/svd2py/README.md

 ---

 ## Introduction
-Parser that allows to convert CMSIS SVD file format to python data structure.
+Parser that allows to convert CMSIS SVD file format to Python data structure.
 Parser does not check SVD file syntax.
 It assume that parsing file is a proper SVD file.

 ## Project structure